SummerSlam (2019)

-The 2019 SummerSlam was a professional wrestling event produced by WWE.
-It was the 32nd annual SummerSlam and took place on August 11, 2019, at the Scotiabank Arena in Toronto, Ontario, Canada, marking the second SummerSlam held at this venue after the 2004 event and the first held outside of New York since 2014.
-The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
+The 2019 SummerSlam was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American promotion WWE, held for wrestlers from the promotion's main roster brands, Raw, SmackDown, and 205 Live.
+It was the 32nd annual SummerSlam and took place on August 11, 2019, at the Scotiabank Arena in Toronto, Ontario, Canada.
+This was the second SummerSlam held at this venue, after the 2004 event when it was known as the Air Canada Centre, and the first held outside of Brooklyn, New York, United States since 2014.

 Twelve matches were contested at the event, including three on the Kickoff pre-show.
 In the main event, Seth Rollins defeated Brock Lesnar to win Raw's Universal Championship for a second time.
-In the penultimate match, Bray Wyatt debuted his new "Fiend" persona and defeated Finn Bálor.
-In other prominent matches, Charlotte Flair defeated WWE Hall of Famer Trish Stratus by submission, Kevin Owens defeated Shane McMahon to keep his job, SmackDown's WWE Champion Kofi Kingston fought Randy Orton to a double countout thus Kingston retained the title, and Goldberg defeated Dolph Ziggler.
+In the penultimate match, which was an interpromotional match, Raw's Bray Wyatt debuted his new "Fiend" persona and defeated SmackDown's Finn Bálor.
+In other prominent matches, SmackDown's Charlotte Flair defeated WWE Hall of Famer Trish Stratus by submission, Kevin Owens defeated Shane McMahon to keep his job on SmackDown, SmackDown's WWE Champion Kofi Kingston fought Randy Orton to a double countout, thus Kingston retained the title, and free agent Goldberg defeated SmackDown's Dolph Ziggler.

 Production

 Background

-The event was held at the Scotiabank Arena in Toronto, Ontario, Canada.
+The 32nd annual SummerSlam was the second time for the event to be held at the Scotiabank Arena in Toronto, Ontario, Canada, after the 2004 event when it was known as the Air Canada Centre (renamed in 2018).

-SummerSlam is an annual professional wrestling event produced every August by WWE since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual professional wrestling event produced every August by the American company WWE since 1988.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four PPVs, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.

-Announced on August 27, 2018, the 2019 event was the 32nd SummerSlam and was scheduled to be held on August 11, 2019, at the Scotiabank Arena in Toronto, Ontario, Canada, being the second SummerSlam to be held at this particular venue, after the 2004 event.
-It featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions and in addition to airing on traditional PPV, the event was available to livestream on the WWE Network.
+Announced on August 27, 2018, the 32nd SummerSlam was scheduled to be held on August 11, 2019, at the Scotiabank Arena in Toronto, Ontario, Canada, and featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions.
+This was the second SummerSlam to be held at this venue, after the 2004 event when it was known as the Air Canada Centre (renamed in 2018).
+It was also the first SummerSlam to be held outside of Brookln, New York, United States since 2014.
 Tickets went on sale on March 15 through Ticketmaster.